Things Take Time In The Empire of Sheep

 On The Empire of Sheep, Stogie T doesn't stop at telling the stories of those who fought against apartheid, but also observes the country and recounts the realities of black people today.
 In the song "Nobodies", he paints a graphic picture of the poor in South Africa, rapping, "Nobodies meet nobodies and have nobody children/ Cohabit in those shantytowns, no property shields them."

-On "PTSD," meanwhile, he raps from the perspective of a former struggle hero who is still alive today, but has since become an alcoholic.
+Meanwhile, in "PTSD," he raps from the perspective of a former struggle hero who is still alive today but has since become an alcoholic.
 "I hate being afraid when the thunder sounds like grenades/ Floating back to 82 when we came under a raid," he raps.

 After fighting for the country's freedom, Stogie T reminds his listeners that some struggle heroes are currently stuck with no jobs and have even become criminals and drug addicts.
 Their trauma still lives on, years since apartheid was abolished.

 In the project's closing song "Strength," the rapper sounds defeated as he utters the last words of the EP, "Stogie T scared for the laaities. peace to my country, we are now the empire of sheep."
 This, after he laments those who've died during the rat race, women who've suffered violence at the hands of men and the choice-less working class who hate their jobs but still wake up at the break of dawn daily.
 Apart from the celebratory songs "Vendetta," "Last OG" and "Sins of our Fathers," the project leaves the listener in a state of despair as if to rub the country's constant decline in their face.